h5py/h5py/docs/special.rst

 .. note::
    Starting from h5py 3.14 + NumPy 2.0, you can use native NumPy variable-width
    strings, a.k.a.
-NpyStrings.
+NpyStrings or StringDType.
 See :ref:`npystrings`.

 In HDF5, data in VL format is stored as arbitrary-length vectors of a base type.
 In particular, strings are stored C-style in null-terminated buffers.